nashville-software-school/lightning-exercises/javascript/dom-manipulation/dom-query1.md

 ## querySelector vs querySelectorAll

-Paste this between the `body` tags of an index.html file:
+Paste this between the `body` tags of your index.html file:

 ```html
 <section class="blogPosts">